tigt/tumblrplate/README.md

 tumblrplate
 ========================

-A boilerplate template for powerful, fast Tumblr themes, where the style is up to you.
+A boilerplate template for easy creation of Tumblr themes

 tumblrplate owes an obvious, significant debt to [HTML5 Boilerplate](http://html5boilerplate.com/), and it heavily lifts from [normalize.css](http://necolas.github.io/normalize.css/) as well.
 Proper in-project attribution with source links will follow once the structure starts making sense.